 The following picture describes steps that you need to follow when you work with a PL/SQL cursor:

-Let’s examine each steps in greater detail.
+Let’s examine each step in greater detail.

 Declaring PL/SQL Cursor